artilatw/docs/pac6070/software_guide.md

 Users need to configure their PC/Notebook's network settings properly to start an SSH connection via LAN2.

 ### Login with guest account
-The default user name is guest and the password is guest.
+The PAC-6070 is not allowed to login as root account via SSH.
+You can login with guest account.
+The default guest user name is guest and the password is guest.
 ```
 $ ssh guest@192.168.2.127
 guest@192.168.2.127's password: